 Well, it happens because words are what really sells.
 The words that your potential customer reads and hears need to make them feel understood and make them want to buy from you.
 They need to be clear, consistent, and direct in order to get people to take action.
 There’s nothing worse than going on a website and having no idea what it’s selling or what you’re supposed to do to buy from them.
 This is where StoryBrand can help you out.

 In this blog, I’m going to tell you five of the top StoryBrand marketing strategies that you can implement ASAP to double your revenue.
-If you’d like to learn more about how to grow and scale a profitable business, make sure to subscribe to our YouTube Channel where we post regular video content tailored to help business owners.
+If you’d like to learn more about how to grow and scale a profitable business using the power of story-based marketing, make sure to join our free Facebook group where we post regular marketing tips, tricks, and strategies tailored to help business owners.
 Now, let’s get started!

 1. Clarify Your Brand Messaging